vanjac/three/README.md

 - `s Enter` to enter reSize adjust mode, which changes the dimensions of the selected object(s).
 Before pressing Enter you can type any of the letters `nsewtb` (North South East West Top Bottom).
 With these you can choose to resize in just one direction along an axis.
 - `Shift-s Enter` to enter Scale adjust mode.
 You can use the same direction letters as in Resize.
 - `o` to adjust the Origins of selected objects in adjust mode.
+- `t` to set the parent of selected objects ("Tie" them to a parent).
+The most recently selected object will become the parent for the rest.
+- `Shift-t` to remove the parents for all of the selected objects.

 ### Mesh Editing
 - With the two vertices of an edge selected, `d` to Divide the edge
 - With two vertices selected, `Shift-d` to merge the second with the first ("undivide")